nishkeni/nishkeni.github.io/_pages/about.md

 News
 ======

-* December 2020 - I am promoted to a Data Scientist II in the Advertising Measurement & Optimization Team at Amazon.com!
+* December 2020 - I am promoted to be a Data Scientist II in the Advertising Measurement & Optimization Team at Amazon.com!

 * April 2020 - I was surprised to see that I have a Google's [Knowledge Panel](https://g.co/kgs/Fgs1XW)!